-If you are not satisfied with our service or have any comments or suggestions, please write to the Chief Statistician, 3WR, St Andrews House, Edinburgh, EH1 3DG, Telephone: (0131) 244 0302, e-mail statistics.enquiries@scotland.gsi.gov.uk.
+If you are not satisfied with our service or have any comments or suggestions, please write to the Chief Statistician, St Andrew's House, Regent Road, Edinburgh, EH1 3DG, e-mail statistics.enquiries@gov.scot.

-If you would like to be consulted about statistical collections or receive notification of publications, please register your interest at www.gov.scot/scotstat
+If you would like to be consulted about statistical collections or receive notification of publications, please register your interest at ScotStat.